-- (1) Places of worship may have a one sided or two sided identification sign not to exceed 24 square feet in size per side, which sign may be attached to the main structure or be freestanding.
-If such sign is freestanding, the topmost point of such sign and its supports, if any, shall be not more than 10 feet above grade.
-The sign may be lighted, but the lighting may not be of the flashing, intermittent or interrupted type. - (2) Places or worship may have two directional signs which may be freestanding or attached to a building and bearing the word "Entrance" and/or "Exit" and/or "Parking."
-Such signs shall not exceed 18 inches by 36 inches and shall be not more than 36 inches above grade level. - (2) The general parking requirements of §185-95 in Article XVA shall also apply. - E. Lighting.
+- (1) Off-street paved parking must be provided, with one parking space for every three seats within the structure.
+Where seating is bench-type, each 20 inches shall be counted as one seat. - (2) The general parking requirements of §185-95 in Article XVA shall also apply. - E. Lighting.
 All exterior lighting shall be in accordance with the provisions of Article XV (Exterior Lighting Regulations) of this Chapter. - F. Signs.
-All signs shall be in accordance with the provisions of Article XVIII (Sign Regulations) of this Chapter. - Height.
-The maximum permitted height of places of worship and their related structures, not including a spire, shall be 30 feet, except that a chimney attached to a place of worship may extend 10 feet above the highest point of the structure. - F.H.
-All other relevant requirements of this Code not inconsistent with these criteria shall be applicable to places of worship. - G.I.
-Need and location.
+All signs shall be in accordance with the provisions of Article XVIII (Sign Regulations) of this Chapter. - G. Height.
+The maximum permitted height of places of worship and their related structures, not including a spire, shall be 30 feet, except that a chimney attached to a place of worship may extend 10 feet above the highest point of the structure. - H. All other relevant requirements of this Code not inconsistent with these criteria shall be applicable to places of worship. - I. Need and location.
 By New York decisional law, the applicant shall not be required to make an affirmative showing of the need for the proposed establishment or expansion of the place of worship, and the particular site chosen may not, in and of itself, be the basis for a denial of the special use permit.